 This website is a documentation of a research project which I started in 2015 thanks to the support of the Polish Ministry of Culture and National Heritage.
 It is also a book in progress that will develop over time.
-My main idea is to present various perspectives on cultural practices in the current so called "ecological crisis”, which is known under the term of the Anthropocene.
+My main idea is to present various perspectives on cultural practices in the current so called "climate crisis”, which is known under the term of the Anthropocene.
 The official acknowledgment of the Anthropocene as a geologic epoch is still ahead, but the cultural and political meaning of this concept is already recognized among different disciplines and by artists, activists, journalists and scholars.
 I believe that the current debates around environmental issues such as climate change, loss of biodiversity , ocean acidification, etc. have to be linked with a reflection on serious limitations of capitalist world-system and the values it promotes.

 The question is how art, design, architecture and other aesthetic activities can help to understand, represent, problematize and enhance engagement in global ecology?
 Do they have the power to re-connect humanity with the environment - physically, mentally, symbolically?
 What are the relations between the organization of knowledge proposed by aesthetics and scientific procedures?
 What does it mean to invoke the rhetorics of crisis, extinction, apocalypse in the context of the Anthropocene?